Didymoplexis: Description

 Orchids in the genus Didymoplexis are small, leafless, terrestrial, mycotrophic herbs with a swollen, fleshy rhizome.
 The flowering stem is thin, upright and fleshy with a few scale-like bracts fleshy and one to a few flowers.
 The flowers are resupinate, white or pale yellowish brown and often last for less than a day.
 The sepals and petals are joined at the base to form a short, bell-shaped tube with the tips spreading widely.
 The labellum is relatively broad and has a band of calli along its midline.

 Taxonomy and naming

 The genus Didymoplexis was first formally described in 1843 by William Griffith and the description was published in the Calcutta Journal of Natural History.
 The name Didymoplexis is derived from the Ancient Greek didymos meaning "double" or "twin" and plexis meaning "twine", "twist" or "weave" referring to the interlocking calli on the labellum.

 List of species

-The following is a list of species of Didymoplexis recognised by the World Checklist of Selected Plant Families as at October 2018:
+The following is a list of species of Didymoplexis recognised by the Plants of the World Online as at October 2025: